 -

-This study systematically investigates the bouncing behavior and dynamics of microbubbles under ultrasound excitation within a rigid capillary.
-It aims to provide quantitative insights into their oscillation characteristics, migration trajectories, and phase modulation mechanisms for applications in microfluidics, contrast-enhanced ultrasound imaging, and controlled drug delivery.
-A high-speed imaging system was employed to track the motion of single-, double-, and triple-bubble systems in a viscoelastic medium inside a capillary with a 0.5 mm inner diameter.
-Under a 28 kHz ultrasound field, bubble dynamics were captured at 100,000 frames per second.
-Image processing techniques, including dynamic threshold segmentation and morphological operations, were applied to extract bubble contours and centroid trajectories.
-Spectral analysis via Fast Fourier Transform (FFT) was performed to identify oscillation frequencies and modulation characteristics.
-Experimental results showed that a single bubble exhibits periodic lateral migration with oscillation frequency slightly below the driving frequency, alongside an asymmetric sideband distribution in its spectrum.
-In the two-bubble system, five distinct dynamic stages were identified: initial suppression, accelerated migration, interaction dominance, position exchange, and a secondary approach to the wall.
-The bubbles oscillated at a common dominant frequency of 27.32 kHz but maintained phase difference.
-Modulation sidebands of approximately 0.3 kHz were observed, indicating nonlinear coupling.
-The three-bubble system exhibited more complex spatiotemporal evolution, including sequential migration and transitions between triangular and mirror-symmetric configurations.
-A notable sideband at 0.1 kHz suggested that multi-bubble synergy enhances nonlinear behavior.
-The tube diameter and fluid viscosity were found to influence the bouncing period through added mass effects and viscous energy dissipation, respectively.
-The period increased significantly with decreasing tube diameter and decreased with reducing fluid viscosity.
-Theoretical modeling incorporated the mirror bubble effect into the coupled Keller-Miksis equations to account for wall confinement, successfully simulating the oscillation and translation of confined microbubbles.
-Numerical analysis further indicated that interbubble distance, wall proximity, and medium viscosity modulate the system's dynamics.
+This study systematically investigates the bouncing behavior and dynamics of microbubbles under ultrasound excitation within a rigid capillary in order to offer quantitative insights into their oscillation characteristics, migration trajectories, and phase modulation mechanisms for applications in microfluidics, contrast-enhanced ultrasound imaging, and controlled drug delivery.
+A high-speed imaging system is employed to track the motion of single-, double-, and triple-bubble systems in a viscoelastic medium inside a capillary with a 0.5-mm inner diameter.
+Under a 28-kHz ultrasound field, bubble dynamics are captured at 100,000 frames per second.
+Image processing techniques, including dynamic threshold segmentation and morphological operations, are employed to extract bubble contours and centroid trajectories.
+Spectral analysis via fast Fourier transform (FFT) is performed to identify oscillation frequencies and modulation characteristics.
+Experimental results show that a single bubble undergoes periodic lateral migration, with oscillation frequency slightly below the driving frequency, and that sideband distribution in its spectrum is asymmetric.
+In the two-bubble system, five different dynamic stages are identified: initial suppression, accelerated migration, interaction dominance, position exchange, and a secondary approach to the wall.
+The bubbles oscillate at a common dominant frequency of 27.32 kHz but maintain phase difference.
+Modulation sidebands of approximately 0.3 kHz are observed, indicating nonlinear coupling.
+The three-bubble system exhibits more complex spatiotemporal evolution, including sequential migration and transitions between triangular and mirror-symmetric configurations.
+A notable sideband at 0.1 kHz suggests that multi-bubble synergy enhances nonlinear behavior.
+The tube diameter and fluid viscosity are found to influence the bouncing period through added mass effects and viscous energy dissipation, respectively.
+The period increases significantly with tube diameter decreasing, and decreases with fluid viscosity lessening.
+Theoretical modeling incorporates the mirror bubble effect into the coupled Keller-Miksis equations to account for wall confinement, thus successfully simulating the oscillation and translation of confined microbubbles.
+Numerical analysis further indicates that inter-bubble distance, wall proximity, and medium viscosity modulate the dynamic behavior of the system.
 Specifically, the bubble resonance frequency is regulated by inter-bubble distance and wall confinement.
-The two-bubble system exhibits both in-phase and out-of-phase modes, with the latter being more sensitive to distance variations.
+The two-bubble system exhibits both in-phase and out-of-phase modes, with the latter being more sensitive to distance variation.
 Near the wall, the oscillation frequency decreases, and the phase difference attenuation accelerates.
-Increased medium viscosity weakens the phase coupling between bubbles, an effect particularly pronounced for smaller bubbles.
+Increasing medium viscosity will weaken the phase coupling between bubbles, an effect which is particularly evident for smaller bubbles.
 This study not only enhances the understanding of multi-bubble synergistic effects in confined spaces but also provides a theoretical foundation and technical reference for optimizing ultrasound contrast agents, designing microfluidic devices, and developing targeted therapies in biomedicine.

 -